RAD-140 (Testolone): Results, Before-and-After Pictures, Dosages

-Dr George TouliatosDisclaimer: Only researchers are authorized to administer SARMs, as they are not FDA-approved for cosmetic use and may have adverse effects.
+Dr. George TouliatosDisclaimer: Only researchers are authorized to administer SARMs, as they are not FDA-approved and may cause adverse effects.
 Dr. Touliatos is available for consultation should readers have any questions or concerns.

-RAD-140, also known as Testolone, is a non-steroidal selective androgen receptor modulator (SARM) that mimics the anabolic effects of steroids by binding to the androgen receptor [1].
+RAD-140, or Testolone, is a non-steroidal selective androgen receptor modulator (SARM) that replicates the anabolic effects of steroids by binding to the androgen receptor [1].
+RAD-140 surfaced in 2010 after being formulated by Radius Health, a United States (US) biotechnology company.

-RAD-140 and other SARMs were developed as potentially effective and less risky treatments—compared to anabolic steroids—for patients suffering from:
+RAD-140 and other SARMs were formulated as a potentially efficacious and less risky treatment, compared to anabolic steroids, for patients suffering from:

 How Does RAD-140 Compare to Anabolic Steroids?

-Anabolic steroids produce significant increases in lean mass; however, they are also associated with negative cardiovascular, hepatic, estrogenic, and androgenic side effects [7,8,9,10,11].
-Through the mechanism of tissue selectivity, RAD-140 was synthesized to replicate the muscle-building and strength-enhancing effects of steroids while minimizing adverse effects [12].
+Although anabolic steroids produce significant increases in lean mass, they also induce negative cardiovascular, hepatic, estrogenic, and androgenic side effects in research [7,8,9,10,11].
+Thus, through the mechanism of tissue selectivity, RAD-140 was synthesized to replicate the muscle-building and strength-enhancing attributes of steroids, but with limited adverse effects [12].

-However, existing studies indicate that RAD-140 can mimic the toxicity of several anabolic steroids, including Anavar and Primobolan [13,14,15].
+However, in existing studies, RAD-140 mimics the toxicity of certain anabolic steroids, such as Anavar or Primobolan [13,14,15].

-RAD-140 is considered one of the more potent SARMs, demonstrating superior anabolic effects compared to testosterone propionate in animal trials.
+RAD-140 is considered one of the more potent SARMs, with it possessing superior anabolic effects to testosterone propionate in animal trials.

-In one study, monkeys experienced a 10% increase in lean body mass following a 28-day treatment regimen with RAD-140 [16].
+In one study, monkeys experienced a 10% increase in lean body mass over 28 days on RAD-140 [16].

-Similar to anabolic steroids, RAD-140 induces lipolysis (the breakdown of stored fat for energy) and increases muscular strength due to its high affinity for binding to androgen receptors.
+Similar to anabolic steroids, RAD-140 induces lipolysis (when the body uses stored fat as a main energy source) and increases muscular strength due to its high affinity when binding to androgen receptors.

 Disclosure: We do not accept any form of advertising on Inside Bodybuilding.
-We monetize our practice through doctor consultations and carefully selected supplement recommendations, which have yielded excellent results for our patients.
+We monetize our practice via doctor consultations and carefully chosen supplement recommendations, which have given our patients excellent results.

 Chemyo